agentsystems/agent-template/README.md

       - agent.port=8000
 ```

-The Gateway will now route `POST /echo-agent` to your container.
+The Gateway should now route `POST /echo-agent` to your container (once the container is healthy and registered).

 ---